 Release from the Press Service of the President

-On May 8, Sheikh Mohamed bin Zayed Al Nahyan, President of the United Arab Emirates, made a phone call to Ilham Aliyev, President of the Republic of Azerbaijan.
+On May 8, João Lourenço, President of the Republic of Angola, made a phone call to Ilham Aliyev, President of the Republic of Azerbaijan.

-During the call, both Presidents expressed their satisfaction with the discussions held in Abu Dhabi during President Ilham Aliyev’s visit to the UAE.
+During the conversation, the heads of state exchanged views on the development of bilateral relations between Azerbaijan and Angola, with a particular emphasis on cooperation in the economic, trade, and humanitarian spheres.

-The leaders emphasized the successful development of relations between their countries, which are based on mutual trust and friendship.
-They also underlined the growth of economic and trade ties in line with the spirit of the existing political dialogue, and highlighted reciprocal visits of delegations across various sectors.
+President João Lourenço noted that Angola’s Vice President Esperança Costa had visited Baku to participate in COP29 and held meetings with Azerbaijani counterparts to discuss the advancement of bilateral ties.

 FEEDBACK